 To find out more about the event, please click here

 Occasional Papers is a publication of The Cordoba Foundation that provides a medium for diverse opinions, presenting a comprehensive view of the myriad perspectives pertaining to dialogue and cross-cultural exchange.
 This is done by publishing important contributions by experts and world leaders

-This issue explores ‘The Universality of International Law in a Globalising World’ and highlights the keynote address given by Hishashi Owada, President of the International Court of Justice, at the London Muslim Centre on 20th January 2012, convened by the Pro Bono in the LMC
+This issue explores ‘The Universality of International Law in a Globalising World’ and highlights the keynote address given by Hishashi Owada, President of the International Court of Justice, at the London Muslim Centre on 20th January 2012, convened by the Pro Bono in the LMCOP_Series04_March2012

 At present, there is a significant lack of understanding among policymakers and the wider public about madrassas.
 Very little of what features in public debates has been generated through rigorous research.
 The main source of public information stems from the media.

 This report attempts to fill to gaps by providing new evidence about how British madrassas work, the impact they have on local communities, and their role in the educational, social and religious development of children.

 The report investigates the three important challenges that face madrassas in the UK: